adalkiran/llama-nuts-and-bolts/docs/20-DIAGRAMS.md

 ## Complete Model Diagram

-The whole flow of the LLaMa 7B-Chat model, this diagram tries to reveal all of the details as much as possible:<br><br>
+The whole flow of the Llama 3.1 8B-Instruct model, this diagram tries to reveal all of the details as much as possible:<br><br>

 ![Complete Model Diagram](./images/DIAG01-complete-model.drawio.svg)